virevolai/safeCOVID/docs/README.md

 We also encourage good behavior by letting people take a photo of themselves in the mask on the phone, to see if it works properly.
 Again, this photo is not stored and privacy preserving ML can detect gaps of air on the skin.

 If you enable contact tracing, your level will go up to 3.
 Most people will enable this as insurance.
-But it is a voluntary opt-in.
+It is a voluntary opt-in.

 ![Masks](safeCOVIDscreenshot_Masks.png)